SCLW/Circuitry-Based-Sound/readme.md

 Summing operational amplifier.mixing signals together

+In this contxt, when the signal level is close to the operating voltage level, distortion might quite likely occure when adding several signals produced by CMOS chips.
+Voltage divider (potentiometers) before the Rin might solve that problem.
+Otherwise, lowering the value of Rf in relation to Rin would also reduce the level.

 ## Trigger Board

 A PCB with push buttons for setting inputs to high or low